hrao-dev/SumUp/README.md

 #  LLM-Based Text & News Summarizer

-A modern, intelligent tool that fetches the latest news and delivers concise, high-quality summaries using state-of-the-art Large Language Models (LLMs).
-Whether you're tracking headlines, conducting research, or building news-driven applications, this tool makes it easy to extract the core message from large volumes of content—fast.
+A modern, intelligent tool using advanced Large Language Models (LLMs) to effortlessly stay updated with the latest news.

+Whether you're keeping up with the news, conducting research, or enhancing your app, it simplifies content digestion and helps you get to the core of any story in seconds.
 ---

 ## 📚 Overview